-The appraisal profession is continuously evolving.
-Each year, it seems, appraisers are asked to present extra information or have steps added to their research.
-All of this is to guarantee their client gets the best information available.
-In order to keep up with the always changing requirements, Kent & Associates Appraisal is constantly acquiring additional tools and tweaking processes in order to increase efficiency so we can do more work for quickly.
-Since Kent & Associates Appraisal knows that time is important to everyone, we've listed some tips you can do to reduce turn times on any appraisals you order with Kent & Associates Appraisal.
+The appraisal profession is always evolving.
+Commonly, it seems, appraisers are asked to supply additional information or have steps added to their data gathering.
+All to guarantee the end user has the best information possible.
+To keep up with the always changing requirements, Kent & Associates Appraisal is constantly seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
+Since Kent & Associates Appraisal knows that time is important to everyone, we've listed some tips you can do to speed up the process on any appraisals ordered from Kent & Associates Appraisal.

-- By ordering online, you automatically receive e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+- With online ordering, you automatically get e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
 This is the single biggest time saver available to both of us!
-No longer do we have to manually enter information from a fax, and you don't have to wonder whether we got the request.
+We don't have to re-key information from a fax, and you don't have to wonder whether we received the request.

-- Complete and accurate subject property information is essential.
+- Complete and accurate subject property data is key.

 - There's nothing like being one number off on the street address to unnecessarily delay an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to pass long with the assignment.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+We even welcome lists of recent sales in the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.

-Feel free to contact us if you have any questions about your property or an appraisal we're working on for you.
+You're always free to call us at if you have any questions about your property or a job we're working on for you.

-- It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how characteristics unique to a property add to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's prone to flooding.
-These are things we will find out on our own anyway, and knowing them as early as possible is likely to make your report arrive more quickly.
+- Cookie-cutter houses are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how differing elements contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we would find out on our own, knowing them early on will likely make your report arrive without delay.

-- One of the most time consuming steps of the appraisal process is setting an inspection date with the occupants of the home.
-We understand that a homeowner may be uncomfortable with a stranger inspecting every corner of their home, taking photos, and making lots of notes.
-Under the belief that it will increase the value, many homeowners feel they have to make the place spotless before the appraisal inspection.
-So they choose to not schedule the appraisal inspection until it is cleaned.
+- Confirming an inspection time and date with the homeowner can be one of the most time consuming tasks in the appraisal process.
+We understand that a homeowner may be uneasy with an unknown person inspecting every corner of their home, taking pictures, and making copious notes.
+With the notion that it will increase the value, a few homeowners believe they need to make the place spotless before the inspection.
+And will reschedule the appraisal inspection until they can get around to cleaning.

-Hearing from you -- the person they are working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can decrease the appraisal inspection time.
-I encourage you to point your clients to our website, where we have several pages of helpful information for homeowners and others about the appraisal process.
-Tell them to call us if they want to familiarize themselves with our staff and services.
-And tell them it's in their interest to set the appointment promptly!
+Hearing it directly from you -- a person they've been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can shorten the time it takes to inspect a home.
+I encourage you to point your customers to our website, where we have multiple pages of useful information for homeowners as well as others regarding the appraisal process.
+They can even call us if they want to meet the staff and learn more about our services.
+Remind them it benefits them to set the appointment as quickly as possible!

-- Why not our website as a resource to keep tabs on the status of your report?
+- Are you using our website as a resource to verify the status of your report?

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been easier to track your report's status.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
+There's no easier way to keep track of the status of your report.